 Susaṁpādaḥ kramāt-so’pi savikalpa samādhinā.
-Through the graduated steps of meditational practice as prescribed by Sage Patanjali in his sutras by means of the samadhis—savitarka, nirvitarka, savichara, nirvichara, ananda, asmita, savikalpa, nirvikalpa are the stages of samadhi mentioned in Patanjali’s sutras – we have to rise gradually from the lower samadhi to the higher.
+Through the graduated steps of meditational practice as prescribed by Sage Patanjali in his Sutras by means of the samadhis—savitarka, nirvitarka, savichara, nirvichara, ananda, sasmita, savikalpa, nirvikalpa are the stages of samadhi mentioned in Patanjali’s Yoga Sutras—we have to rise gradually from the lower samadhi to the higher.
 Thereby, we will be able to overcome the impulsion of desires.
 The desires will be totally destroyed by attaining a state of samadhi.

 Buddha-tattvena dhī-doṣa śūnye naikānta vāsinā, dīrhaṁ praṇava muccārya manorājyaṁ vijīyate (62).
 If we want to get rid of all these tamasic conditions of the mind into which it gets sunk many a time, what should we do?
 First of all, we must segregate ourselves a little from conditions, atmospheres which are disturbing in nature.
 A little bit of ekantavasa is necessary—living in a sequestered place, a place where disturbances are less and the mind does not have occasion to contemplate too much on objects of desire, and there is also a chance for our intellect to operate in a clarified manner.
-In that condition, where we are alone in an isolated place, we should chant Om several times.
-Om, Om, Om, with deep inhalation, with deep breath, we take this elongated Pranava as our guide to dispel the darkness which causes the fixity of the mind in a state of tamas and may engender the movement of the very same condition into an active rajasic state.
-Thus we can overcome this torpid state called manorajya, building castles.
+In that condition, where we are alone in an isolated place, we should chant Om several times: aaauuummmm, aaaauuuummmmm, aaaaauuuuummmmmm.
+With deep inhalation, with deep breath, we take this elongated Pranava as our guide to dispel the darkness which causes the fixity of the mind in a state of tamas and may engender the movement of the very same condition into an active rajasic state.
+Thus, we can overcome this torpid state called manorajya, building castles in the air.

 Jite tasmin-vṛtti-śūnyaṁ manastiṣ-ṭhati mūkavat, etat- padaṁ vasiṣṭhena rāmāya bahudhe ritam (63).
-Like a dumb person, the mind will keep quiet at the time when we chant the mantra Om (Pranava) deeply, with intense feeling from the bottom of our heart, right from the navel itself.
+Like a dumb person, the mind will keep quiet at the time when we chant the mantra Om, Pranava, deeply, with intense feeling from the bottom of our heart, right from the navel.

-Etat-padaṁ vasiṣṭhena rāmāya bahudhe ritam: Rama, who is the student in the Yoga Vasishtha, has been instructed by a yoga teacher, the yoga master Vasishtha, in the following manner.
+Etat-padaṁ vasiṣṭhena rāmāya bahudhe ritam: Rama, who was the student in the Yoga Vasishtha, had been instructed by his yoga teacher, the yoga master Vasishtha, in the following manner.
 These are some verses that are quoted from the Yoga Vasishtha.

 Vikṣipyate kadācid-dhīḥ karmaṇā bhoga-dāyinā, punaḥ samāhitā sā syāt tadaivā-bhyāsa-pāṭavāt (66).
-Sometimes, in spite of all this practice, the mind gets disturbed because we cannot be in a state of meditation throughout the day.
+Sometimes, in spite of all this practice, the mind gets disturbed because you cannot be in a state of meditation throughout the day.
 There are twenty-four hours in the day.
-Can we be meditating all the twenty-four hours?
-So when we are not in the state of meditation, suddenly the impulses from inside which were there earlier, which insist on the enjoyment of objects, will again crop up.
-What do we do?
+Can you be meditating all the twenty-four hours?
+So when you are not in a state of meditation, suddenly the impulses from inside which were there earlier, which insist on the enjoyment of objects, will again crop up.
+What do you do?

-Darśanā darśane hitvā svayaṁ kelvala rūpataḥ, yas tiṣṭhati sa tu brahman brahma na brahma vit svayaṁ (68).
+Darśanā darśane hitvā svayaṁ kelvala rūpataḥ, yas tiṣṭhati sa tu brahman brahma na brahma vit svayam (68).
 When a person sees not anything in this world in front of him as an object, or even space and time, when neither does he want to see anything nor does he have any desire not to see anything, the question of seeing does not arise.
-Objects are not there.
-Then, what will he see?
-And then what happens?
-He remains alone, himself.
+Objects are not there, so what will he see?
+Then what happens?
 When objects do not exist, we alone remain in a Universal state.
-We do not remain as a Mr., Mrs.; we are not an individual existing at that time.
+We do not remain as a Mr. or Mrs.; we are not an individual existing at that time.
 The body-consciousness also vanishes together with the object-consciousness.
 Then kevala, the aloneness of Universality, alone remains in our consciousness, having brushed aside all object-consciousness.
-Such a person is not merely a knower of Brahman, he is verily Brahman Himself.
+Such a person is not merely a knower of Brahman, he is verily Brahman Itself.